shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/5_Angular/Angular-Testing.md

 ### Isolated Component Testing

-In isolated component testing we will be only test the methods of the component by preparint the dummy data and creating spyService Object and component instance by which we will call the methods.
+In isolated component testing we will be only test the methods of the component by preparing the dummy data and creating spyService Object and component instance by which we will call the methods.

 **Steps for component testing :-**